sourcegraph/pr-auditor/README.md

 GITHUB_TOKEN="personal-access-token"

 # run directly
-go run ./dev/pr-auditor/ check \
+go run . \
   -github.payload-path="$GITHUB_EVENT_PATH" \
   -github.token="$GITHUB_TOKEN" \
-  -protected-branch="release"
+  -protected-branch="release" \
+  -skip-check-test-plan=true

 # run using wrapper script
-./dev/buildchecker/check-pr.sh
+./check-pr.sh
 ```

 ## Opting out of checks

 Each check that PR auditor performs can be opted out of a repository level if they are inappropriate for your use cases.
-Simply set the relevant environment variable in your GitHub Action to a falsey value like `False` or `false`.
+Simply set the relevant environment variable in your GitHub Action to a truthy value like `True` or `true`.
 By default all checks are enabled.

 | Environment Variable | Check Description                                                                                                                        |
 | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |